CBurgi/Odyssea-display/README.md

 2. if not installed, run `npm i` to install node_modules
 3. run `npm start`

+Once running, the site can be seen on `localhost:3000`

 ## Test Program
 ### Terminal 3 (Test)
 1. cd into Odyssea-display/test_script